-Read the reference listed below and write a summary report for each part, each report should be within 2-5 pages including graphs and figures.
-In total there are five assignments.
+Read the reference listed below and write a summary report for four out of five parts, each report should be within 2-5 pages including graphs and figures.
+In total there will be four assignments.

-Group Project and presentation
+Group Project:

-You are expected to form a group of 2 or 3 students and pursue a project on a topic related to China's Economy.
+You are expected to form a group of 2-3 students by Feb 19, 2024 and start to pursue a project on a topic related to China's Economy.
 The project can be related to a policy implemented or currently under consideration.
-All groups need to submit a softcopy of the report via VeriGuide at the end of the term.
-Each presentation lasts 15 minutes.
-Everyone in a group gets the same presentation score.
-Division of labor is decided by group members.
+All groups need to submit a softcopy of the report via VeriGuide before the due day.